Westminster Higher Education Forum

 This conference will examine priorities and next steps for Higher Technical Qualifications (HTQs) in England, including what is currently working for the sector and what could be improved.

-It will be an opportunity to look at the rollout of new HTQs in September 2024 and ahead to further rollout in 2025 as part of the phased implementation in England, adding business, health, STEM, advisory and service sector qualifications.
+It will be an opportunity to look at the rollout of new HTQs in September 2024 and ahead to further rollout in 2025 as part of the phased implementation in England, introducing business, health, STEM, advisory and service sector qualifications.

 Those attending will assess next steps for HTQs following IfATE’s consultation earlier this year, which sought views on how to strengthen technical skills at levels 4 to 6, and on which HTQs could be eligible for funding under the Lifelong Learning Entitlement (LLE).

-Sessions in the agenda will examine IfATE’s proposals for a larger range of approval categories, with the aim of accommodating a broader choice of technical qualifications at levels 4 to 6.
+Sessions in the agenda will examine IfATE’s proposals for a greater range of approval categories, with the aim of accommodating a broader choice of technical qualifications at levels 4 to 6.
 There will be discussion on next steps for shaping inclusive future training programmes, increasing the range of occupational routes, meeting green skill needs and improving employer collaboration to meet learner demand.

 Those attending will discuss latest thinking on improving the quality of provision and range of courses on offer, and offering more flexible and modular learning in light of IfATE's consultation on the LLE, as well as the way forward for improving outcomes for both students and employers.